civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 *Chart 5.
 Mean square error for each value of* X*.*

-Increasing our starting point even higher to 2000 deaths shows even greater regression, but limits the number of data points because few MSAs have reached 2000 deaths.
-Below are the plots for *X* = 50, 200, and 2000.
-As the starting point threshold increases, fewer cities hit the minimum threshold.

-The data shown in this graphic imply that the fatality curves have lost most of their early-stage variability around the time of the 50th death.
-After this point, they behave more consistently —  not in total lockstep, but more consistently than at any point before.
-As the death threshold increases, the MSE continues to decrease, indicating that, as *X* increases, the future death toll is more predictable, regardless of the metropolitan area.
+The data shown in this graphic imply that the fatality trajectories have lost most of their early-stage variability around the time of the 50th death.
+After reaching this threshold, the trajectories behave more consistently — not in total lockstep, but more consistently than at any point before.

+The widening difference between the *before* and *after* MSE curves beyond *X* = 50 indicates that 100, 200, or 500 might be even better thresholds, but we must bear in mind the passage of time.
+The higher we set *X* as the starting point, the more precision we gain in modeling the future after then, but the more data we are willingly discarding.
+Each COVID fatality is a human death, and regions do experience different COVID trajectories even after reaching critical mass, so these mid-phase data are still informative.

+The steep decline in both MSE curves at *X* = 1,000 and 2,000 is an artifact of the rarity of those high death counts as of this month (June); data is simply too scarce for these *X*.
+If more regions were suffering COVID fatality rates that severe, we could expect to see the *before* MSE curve trend further and further upwards.

 ## What we can learn

 This analysis shows how the growth in COVID fatalities in U.S. urban regions reaches a "critical mass" and loses its early-stage variability at some time around the 50th death.
-The MSE chart implies that increasing the starting death threshold enables even more precision, but comes at a price: a longer starting delay may needlessly discard weeks of data that could otherwise be informative.
+Graphing MSE shows that setting a higher starting point for measurements enables greater precision, but comes with the price of discarding informative data.

 This is an important finding for comparative analysis and future COVID time-series data visualizations.
 Yet, we must caution against overstating the rigor of this analysis.
 We are not epidemiologists and this is not a professional epidemiological study.
 We have regressed over the variable of time but not over variables of human behavior or systems factors.
-The way we use the term "critical mass" is different from the way it is used elsewhere.
 Hopefully this analysis, albeit rough, can impart some mathematical basis to the assumptions underlying future analysis.

 Download our data tables for this post [here](https://github.mit.edu/kantz/COVID-critical-mass).